matteodegobbi/vault/ML/Embedding layer.md

 Given an integer index $i$, the forward pass is:
 $$\text{embed}(i) = E[i, :]$$

-This is a row lookup, not a matrix multiplication, this makes it extremely efficient.
+This is a row lookup, not a matrix multiplication, this makes it extremely efficient as we don't need to actually multiply the matrices, this constitutes a big save as embedding matrices can be rather large especially in the vocabulary dimension (~100k or more rows, ~10k or more cols).

 An important note is that no activation function is needed.

-Embeddings are learned end-to-end via backpropagation of the loss used in the downstream task.
+Embeddings are learned end-to-end via back-propagation of the loss used in the downstream task. (this is not the case for [[Contrastive Text Embeddings, text-embedding-3]] and [[CLIP]] often used in [[Retrieval Augmented Generation]])

 >[!note] Note
->This is different from [[Word2Vec,GloVe and FastText]] since they use a proxy training objective to learn fixed word representations which are then froze and given as input to a neural network
+>The training of Embedding layers in e2e networks is different from [[Word2Vec,GloVe and FastText]] since they use a proxy training objective to learn fixed word representations which are then froze and given as input to a neural network

 For the embedding layer, only the rows corresponding to tokens seen in the current batch receive gradient updates.

 > [!tip] Sparse Gradient Updates
 > Because only seen tokens get updated per batch, embedding layers are naturally **sparse** in their gradient updates.
 Frameworks like PyTorch handle this efficiently with sparse optimizers.